microsoft/TypeScript/CONTRIBUTING.md

 ## Contributing bug fixes

 TypeScript is currently accepting contributions in the form of bug fixes.
-A bug must have an issue tracking it in the issue tracker that has been approved ("Milestone == Community") by the TypeScript team.
+A bug must have an issue tracking it in the issue tracker that has been approved (labelled ["help wanted"](https://github.com/Microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)) by the TypeScript team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.

 ## Contributing features

-Features (things that add new or improved functionality to TypeScript) may be accepted, but will need to first be approved (marked as "Milestone == Community" by a TypeScript coordinator with the message "Approved") in the suggestion issue.
+Features (things that add new or improved functionality to TypeScript) may be accepted, but will need to first be approved ([labelled "help wanted"](https://github.com/Microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) by a TypeScript project maintainer) in the suggestion issue.
 Features with language design impact, or that are adequately satisfied with external tools, will not be accepted.

 Design changes will not be accepted at this time.
 If you have a design change proposal, please log a suggestion issue.